wp-plugins/canadian-nutrition-facts-label/readme.txt

 * Grams (g): totalfat, satfat, transfat, carbohydrates, fiber, sugars, protein
 * Milligrams (mg): cholesterol and sodium
-* Percentages: for Vitamines A, C, Calcium and Iron
+* Percentages: for Vitamins A, C, Calcium and Iron

 = How do I include the nutrition label in a page template. =